 The subject of this complaint is a development comprised of multiple separate properties.
-Ms N is the resident of one of the properties, and the holder of a Buildmark policy covering her property and her share of any common parts.
+Mr and Mrs H are the residents of one of the properties, and the holders of a Buildmark policy covering their property and their share of any common parts.

-Ms N's complaint has been brought on her behalf by one of the other residents.
-For simplicity, any reference to evidence or arguments put forward by Ms N, includes evidence or arguments put forward on her behalf, by her representative.
+Mr and Mrs H's complaint has been brought on their behalf by one of the other residents, acting as their representative.
+For simplicity, any reference to evidence or arguments put forward by Mr and Mrs H, includes evidence or arguments put forward on their behalf, by their representative.

-Ms N's claim includes remedial work to the common parts of the development, relating to water staining, water ingress, defective cladding fixings and an unidentified banging noise.
-Because there is damage and defects to the common parts of the development, other residents, in addition to Ms N, will also have been affected.
-But this complaint has been brought solely by Ms N, and so this decision only relates to what she is entitled to under her individual warranty.
+Mr and Mrs H's claim includes remedial work to the common parts of the development, relating to water staining, water ingress, defective cladding fixings and an unidentified banging noise.
+Because there is damage and defects to the common parts of the development, other residents, in addition to Mr and Mrs H, will also have been affected.
+But this complaint has been brought solely by Mr and Mrs H, and so this decision only relates to what they are entitled to under their individual warranty.
 I'll issue separate decisions for the other residents who have brought separate, but essentially the same, complaints.

-Ms N's complaint includes concerns with delays since the conclusion of a previous complaint, NHBC's insistence on paying a cash settlement rather than completing all the works, and that its investigation into the banging noise was inconclusive.
+Mr and Mrs H's complaint includes concerns with delays since the conclusion of a previous complaint, NHBC's insistence on paying a cash settlement rather than completing all the works, and that its investigation into the banging noise was inconclusive.

-In addition to the various issues NHBC has accepted are covered under Ms N's policy, NHBC's claim investigations identified defective and/or missing cavity barriers within the external walls - a fire safety risk.
-Ms N accepts her policy doesn't provide cover for fire safety issues.
-But she says the works required to correct the issues which are covered by her policy will also address the majority of the fire safety issues, and the cost of the remaining fire safety works will be minimal.
-She wants NHBC to arrange and complete all the works, on the basis the residents will reimburse the cost of the fire safety works.
+In addition to the various issues NHBC has accepted are covered under Mr and Mrs H's policy, NHBC's claim investigations identified defective and/or missing cavity barriers within the external walls - a fire safety risk.
+Mr and Mrs H accept their policy doesn't provide cover for fire safety issues.
+But they say the works required to correct the issues which are covered by their policy will also address the majority of the fire safety issues, and the cost of the remaining fire safety works will be minimal.
+They want NHBC to arrange and complete all the works, on the basis the residents will reimburse the cost of the fire safety works.